XinyuKang/MLE-Related/README.md

 # ML Models
 ## Decision Tree
 Decision trees are simple programs consisting of a nested sequence of “if-else” decisions based on the features (splitting rules) and A class label as a return value at the end of each sequence.

+## Define LSTM.
+Long Short Term Memory – is a recurrent neural network aimed to deal with the vanishing gradient problem.
+A common LSTM unit is composed of a cell, an `input gate`, an `output gate` and a `forget gate`.
+The input gate/memory gate controls what information is added to the memory cell.
+The forget gate controls what information is removed from the memory cell.
+And the output gate controls what information is output from the memory cell.
+This allows LSTM networks to selectively retain or discard information as it flows through the network, which allows them to learn long-term dependencies.
+- Forget gates decide what information to `discard` by assigning a value between 0 and 1.
+A (rounded) value of 1 means to keep the information, and a value of 0 means to discard it.
+- Input gates decide which pieces of new information to `store` in the current state, using the same system as forget gates.
+- Output gates control which pieces of information in the current state to `output` by assigning a value from 0 to 1 to the information, considering the previous and current states.
+### List the key components of LSTM.
+- Gates (forget, input, output)
+- tanh(x) (values between -1 to 1)
+- Sigmoid(x) (values between 0 to 1)

 ## What is logistic regression?